-You can find the Flash for up to $20 off the $99.99 list price, which is more than either of the Colemans, but if you want a compact but really practical stove this is perfect.
+You can find the Flash is a little more expensive than either of the Colemans, but if you want a compact but really practical stove this is perfect.
 You can also get loads of accessories, including a support for standard pots, larger Jetboil pots and even a coffee press that fits inside the cup.

 2. Coleman Classic Single Burner Stove:

 The Coleman Classic camp stove works and functions just like it’s supposed to.
 The burner unit screws on top of a gas canister and that’s you ready to go.
 It’s a simple, effective design and this is a good quality example of it.